 \subsection{Link Prediction on Graphs}

-Traditional link prediction methods typically infer the existence of links by calculating some heuristic metrics on graphs, such as Common Neighbors~\cite{newman2001clustering}, Jaccard Index~\cite{jaccard2001etude}, Preferential Attachment Index~\cite{barabasi1999emergence}, Adamic-Adar Index~\cite{adamic2003friends}, Katz Index~\cite{katz1953new}, Rooted PageRank~\cite{page1999pagerank}, and SimRank~\cite{jeh2002simrank}.
-However, heuristic methods simply define rigid and one-sided structural measures to infer the link existence between node pairs, failing to capture richer structural context and essential information conveyed by node attributes.
+Traditional link prediction methods typically infer link existence by calculating some heuristic metrics on graphs, such as Common Neighbors~\cite{newman2001clustering}, Jaccard Index~\cite{jaccard2001etude}, Preferential Attachment Index~\cite{barabasi1999emergence}, Adamic-Adar Index~\cite{adamic2003friends}, Katz Index~\cite{katz1953new}, Rooted PageRank~\cite{page1999pagerank}, and SimRank~\cite{jeh2002simrank}.
+However, heuristic methods simply define rigid and one-sided structural measures to infer the link existence between node pairs, failing to capture the richer structural context and the essential information conveyed by node attributes.
 Recently, learning based methods have been proposed to advance link prediction under two categories.